PatternsTechGit/PT_AzureAD_Configurations/README.md

 }
   ```

-  ## Replace Toolbar Component Functionality
+  ## Step 5: Setting Up MSAL Logout Functionality

-  Open the `toolbar.component.ts` file in shared folder and replace the code as below :
+  We will inject the `MsalService` in `toolbar.component.ts` and will call the `logout` function on logout button click event.

   ```ts
  import { Component, Input, OnInit, } from '@angular/core';